hassanhshah/GATA/README.md

 The application will be accessible in your web browser at http://localhost:8501

 ## Code Structure
-- **gata_app.py:** Main Python script containing application logic
+- `gata_app.py`: Main Python script containing application logic
-- **secrets.toml:** Configuration file containing sensitive data such as database credentials and api secret keys; should be placed within the .streamlit subdiretory
+- `secrets.toml`: Configuration file containing sensitive data such as database credentials and api secret keys; should be placed within the .streamlit subdiretory

 ## How it Works: Context Retrieval with HyDE